danWatkinson/snapp-vtt/README.md

 Refer to the ADRs for the full rationale and details behind these rules.
 As features are introduced, new ADRs will be added or existing ones updated.

+### Service CLIs

+Each backend service exposes a small CLI wrapper (implemented with `yargs`) to make orchestration, demos, and tests easier:

+- Auth service:
+  - `npm run cli:auth -- start` – start the auth HTTPS service (with seeding).
+  - `npm run cli:auth -- seed-users` – seed users from the configured JSON file (or `--file path/to/users.json`).

+- World service:
+  - `npm run cli:world -- start` – start the world HTTPS service (with seeding).
+  - `npm run cli:world -- seed-worlds` – seed worlds and entities from the configured JSON file (or `--file path/to/worlds.json`).

+- Campaign service:
+  - `npm run cli:campaign -- start` – start the campaign HTTPS service (with seeding).
+  - `npm run cli:campaign -- seed-campaigns` – seed campaigns, sessions, scenes, story arcs, and events from the configured JSON file (or `--file path/to/campaigns.json`).